Furies of Calderon

 Furies of Calderon is the first novel in the high fantasy series Codex Alera by Jim Butcher.
 The novel was first released by Ace Books in the United States as a Hardcover edition on October 5, 2004, followed by a Paperback edition on June 26, 2005.
 Orbit Books released a paperback edition in the United Kingdom in December 2009.
 It tells the story of a young boy named Tavi who is the only one without any fury-crafting abilities.

-The novel was well received, with critics praising Butcher's turn at a more traditional fantasy setting, fast pacing, action, and his characterization of the antagonists.
+The novel was well received, with critics praising Butcher's take at a more traditional fantasy setting, fast pacing, action, and his characterization of the antagonists.

 Plot

 The story takes place in the Aleran Empire, which contains "crafters", people who can control the elements: water, air, earth, fire, wood, and metal, through a person's bond with an element's fury.

 A young woman named Amara travels with her mentor Fidelias as part of her graduation exercise.
 Amara is training to become one of the Cursori, messengers and spies for the First Lord of Alera, Gaius Sextus.
 They infiltrate a camp of mercenaries, when Amara is tricked by a watercrafter named Odiana and betrayed by Fidelias.
 Odiana is the lover of Aldrick ex Gladius, the greatest swordsman since Araris Valerian, a legendary swordsman who had been in the service of the Princeps of Alera, the First Lord's late son.
 Amara escapes and makes contact with First Lord Gaius using her aircraft.
 He instructs her to go to the city of Garrison.

 The story switches to a steadholt controlled by Bernard, a man who lost his wife and children and stays with his sister Isana, and their nephew Tavi who is furyless.
 Tavi finds that one of his sheep has gone missing.
 He and Bernard track the sheep when they are attacked by a Marat warrior.
 The Marat and the Alerans had fought a war before Tavi was born in which the Marat killed Gaius' son, Princeps Septimus.
 The Marat are a warrior people who form tribes based on bonds with different animals, for example horses.
 In the fight, Tavi and Bernard kill the warrior's war bird but not before Bernard is wounded.
 Tavi is running for help when a furystorm hits.
 While seeking shelter, he finds Amara and the two find the Princeps Memorial, a cave dedicated to Princeps Septimus.
 Bernard makes it back to his steadholt, where Isana uses her watercrafting skills to heal him.
 Bernard then finds Tavi and Amara and brings them back to the steadholt.
 Fidelias, Odiana, and Aldrick stay at the steadholt where they discover Amara and attempt to capture her.
 Amara and Tavi escape with Fade, a slave of the steadholt who is mentally challenged, and together they travel through the woods before Amara splits from the other two.